General Motors (GM) Q2 2017 Results - Earnings Call Transcript

 Itay Michaeli - Citigroup Global Markets, Inc.

-So just, Chuck, I'm hoping you can talk about just the cadence of earnings in Q3 and Q4 as you ticked up production actions.
-And also just specifically on free cash flow, I think the guidance does imply a significant improvement in the second half versus first half, given the production cuts and the working capital swings, can you kind of help us – walk us through the puts and takes around that?
+So just, Chuck, I'm hoping you can talk about just the cadence of earnings in Q3 and Q4 as you tacked up production actions.
+And also just specifically on free cash flow, I think the guidance does imply a significant improvement second half versus first half.
+Given the production cuts and the working capital swings, can you kind of help us, walk us through the puts and takes around that?

 Charles K. Stevens - General Motors Co.

 Yes.
-As we've been talking about earnings cadence since earlier this year and the expected downtime in the U.S. and North America.
-And as I generally look at the consensus view of the second half of the year, I think we're in line from an overall cadence perspective, as I said back in January and talked about a couple of times in Office Hours.
-We would expect Q3 to be our weakest quarter of the year with 13-weeks of downtime in mid crossovers and full-size pickups, and then see a recovery in the fourth quarter.
+As we've been talking about earnings cadence since earlier this year and the expected downtime in the U.S., North America.
+And as I generally look at the consensus view of the second half of the year, I think we're in line from a overall cadence perspective, as I said back in January and talked about a couple of times in Office Hours, we would expect Q3 to be our weakest quarter of the year with 13-weeks of downtime in mid crossovers and full-size pickups, and then see a recovery in the fourth quarter.

 I think that same trend will impact free cash flow.
 I think Q3 will be relatively weak from the free cash flow perspective.
 And then we'll see a pickup in Q4 with improved earnings, and as we wind back up our pipeline, obviously that will have a favorable impact on payables.
 So those are the broad strokes.
 Itay, again, mostly being impacted – when I look at second half versus first half, the biggest driver is volume.
 And the biggest driver of that volume is North America and the downtime that we've talked about consistently, and that's what's going to drive the cadence.